holepunchto/pear-docs/examples/cross-platform-pear-app.md

 > This above example is still a work in progress, please expect further improvements.

-Note that on mobile, the React Native UI runs on one thread and the Bare local backend run on another thread and they both communicate via an IPC API.
+Note that on mobile, the React Native UI runs on one thread and the Bare local backend runs on another thread and they both communicate via an IPC API.